Equity in Performance Management

 Did you know that managers account for at least 70% of variance in employee engagement scores across business units?
 Educating them on how to give effective feedback is critical to having equitable performance management.

-2) Be clear on ratings and compensation
+2) Be clear on performance ratings and compensation

 3) Align and adapt goals